shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot showing a private IP address being configured for a replicated VM in ASR.](Images/upd-smarupdateprivate.png "Network interface - static private IP address")

-6. Select **OK** to close the network interface settings blade, then **Save** the **redhat** settings to configure the private IP address for the VMs.
+6. Select **OK** to close the network interface settings blade, then **Save** the **redhat** settings to configure the private IP address for the VM.

 #### Task summary

 In this task you modified the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine

 > **Note**: Azure Migrate makes a "best guess" at the VM settings, but you have full control over the settings of migrated items.
-In this case, setting a static private IP address ensures the virtual machine in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VMs during migration (for example, by editing web.config files).
+In this case, setting a static private IP address ensures the virtual machine in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VM during migration (for example, by editing web.config files).

 ### Task 4: Server migration